The Happy Fest of October 2017

 Just as Vladimir Nabokov said, “You can always count on a murderer for a fancy prose style,” so too you can always count on the Bible for cash, cold hard cash.
 And I don’t mean just the televangelists.

 Ever since Old Hollywood, with its swords-and-sandals epics, the story-makers-of-celluloid have treated Bible stories like cash cows in the most sinful of ways.
-Pay-per-view now grossly generates gruesome galas to rake in millions of unholy dollars for the crass corporations that, on the one hand, market this dreck as enlightened entertainment for individuals of elite “esthetics”; and, on the hand, treat the Individual like a stuffed pig to be stuffed with even more nonsensical, violent vulgarities that are boring and meaningless.
+Pay-per-view now grossly generates gruesome galas to rake in millions of unholy dollars for the crass corporations that, on the one hand, market this dreck as enlightened entertainment for individuals of elite “esthetics”; and, on the other hand, treat the Individual like a stuffed pig to be stuffed with even more nonsensical, violent vulgarities that are boring and meaningless.

 The search for meaning is not new on this planet.
 The relentless search for the almighty dollar to rip off people in search of that meaning — that revulsive contrivance is a bit more recent.
 The chaotic, loud, violent, garish, grim commercials that haunt my wide-screen are an enormous reason why I tend to stay “unplugged” for vast expanses of time.
 I tolerate this oafish commercialism, with the mute on, during my 2 basic plug-in times: watching hockey; and periodically, as necessary, performing my civic duty of becoming informed about my country and the world.